|

 is either by a measure of work-in-process or a measure of lead time.

-as a drum-buffer-rope implementation begins to give increased sales the
+drum-buffer-rope implementation begins to give increased sales the volume of

-volume of work in the process will have to increase unless the rate of flow
+work in the process will have to increase unless the rate of flow (the lead

 inventory-dollar-days as a way of continually driving the system to better

-rise because it indicates that your process is becoming slower – customers
+value rise because it indicates that your process is becoming slower –

 departmental level, inventory-dollar-days is a good way to keep a handle on